Linda enjoys reading, learning, and writing about different things. She enjoys sharing her love of writing, history, and crafts with others.

 Doctoring in New York

 Upon returning to New York, she set about helping poor women and children.
 She opened several facilities for women and children to receive medical treatment.
 She also opened the first medical college for women in New York.
-Elizabeth’s younger sister Emily had followed her into the field of medicine and the two of them worked together in opening and operating these facilities for poor women and children, as well as many other causes.
+With Elizabeth's help her younger sister Emily had followed her into the field of medicine and the two of them worked together in opening and operating these facilities for poor women and children, as well as many other causes.
 Doctor Rebecca Cole would be the first black woman doctor to work with Dr. Elizabeth Blackwell at her Infirmary for women and children.

 Civil War And President Lincoln